 Background to the Requirement

-The nature and climate emergencies mean that there is an ever-increasing need for coordinated action to achieve the environmental objectives outlined in Defra’s 25 year environment plan.
+The nature and climate emergencies mean that there is an ever-increasing need for coordinated sustainable land use to achieve the environmental objectives outlined in Defra’s 25 year environment plan.
 Our project, Nature-based Solutions for Climate Change at the Landscape Scale, seeks to develop effective ways to integrate these NbS with other land management objectives, working closely with local partners and stakeholders in new pilot study areas.
 Nature-based Solutions (NbS) are defined by the IUCN as “actions to protect, sustainably manage, and restore nature or modified ecosystems, that address societal challenges effectively and adaptively, simultaneously provided human well-being and biodiversity benefits.”

 Our NbS for Climate Change project will fund the delivery of multiple pilot schemes, primarily focusing on habitat restoration, to allow monitoring of carbon sequestration measurement.
 Ideally, the habitat restoration will be sites to provide the best multiple-benefit use of the land.
 As part of this, we will work with delivery partners to develop and/or support collaborative engagement approaches for land use change, and to develop financial plans for revenue generation for maintenance and further restoration via innovative funding.
 Our ambition is to show how these pilots can maximise environmental outcomes through the blending of public and private finance.

-Key to this work is understanding the governance models and potential corporate structures or legal entities that partnerships might develop in order to facilitate community engagement, blended funding and attract private funding.
-We assume that most partnerships will operate at not-for-profit entities in the form of a society (registered under the Co-Operative and Community Benefit Societies Act 2014).
-However, we do not know how prevalent these are, or the pros and cons of different corporate structures for partnerships.
+Key to this work is understanding the governance models and potential legal structures or entities that partnerships might develop in order to facilitate community engagement, blended funding and attract private funding.
+We assume that most partnerships will operate as not-for-profit entities in the form of a society (registered under the Co-Operative and Community Benefit Societies Act 2014).
+We need to understand the various types of legal structures that exist, and the implications of these different structures in terms of how partnerships can use them to manage funding streams over time.
 For example, the Wyre Natural Flood Management project is using a Community Interest Company to allow the management of contractual relationships, and ensure retained profits generated by this company are reinvested into the Wyre Catchment and local communities.

-We are also interested in how the governance structures put in place for past, existing and on-going projects varies across the country, and their benefits or dis-benefits.
-We are particularly interested in understanding whether the pros and cons of different governance structures for decision making around land-use change depending on the scale of project, and how these structures interact with developing environmental markets.
+We are also interested in how the governance structures put in place for past and on-going projects varies across the country, and their benefits or dis-benefits.
+We are particularly interested in understanding whether some governance structures for decision making around land-use change are suited to specific spatial scales, and how these structures are, or could interact with developing environmental markets.

 We would also like to understand the role these corporate structures play in facilitating NbS actions, and how well they encourage communities to engage and be involved with local environmental issues.